 A pooled investment vehicle is one way to put your money into the stock market alongside other investors.
 There are several ways to pool money to invest if you’re looking for an alternative to trading individual stocks.
 Some are better known than others and they each have their advantages and disadvantages.
 As you shape your portfolio and pursue your investment goals, consider what pooled investments could do for you.
+You could also work with a financial advisor who can help you analyze how these investments might fit into your overall portfolio.

 What Is a Pooled Investment Vehicle?